alienfast/gulp-pipeline/README.md

 # gulp-pipeline
 Gulp 4 recipes modularized as ES2015 classes.
 Fully configurable.
 Fully extensible.
 Full pipeline in a few lines of code.

-This **is not** just for rails, it's agnostic and works for anything (node, angular, etc).
+This agnostic of your server software choice and works for anything (rails, node, angular, etc).

-With that said, did we mention that gulp-pipeline + [gulp-pipeline-rails](https://github.com/alienfast/gulp-pipeline-rails) enables you to remove sprockets and easily serve gulp assets with rails?

 ## Recipes
 See the [src](src) directory for a full list.
 Common recipes: